morrisonadams/fuel-logger/README.md

 Map port `3000` of the add-on to a host port such as `3000:3000` so the UI is accessible.

+### Home Assistant Sidebar Panel

+When the add-on is running, Home Assistant automatically exposes the Fuel Logger frontend through an ingress panel in the left sidebar.
+Click the **Fuel Logger** icon to open the UI directly inside Home Assistant.
+No additional configuration is required, but you may still map port `3000` if you want to access the UI outside of Home Assistant.

 ## Environment Variables

 Copy `.env.example` to `.env` and provide values for: